 - Health Maintenance Organization (HMO) vs. Preferred Provider Organization (PPO) – generally speaking, the differences between HMO and PPO plans include the size of the plan network, ability to see specialists, plan costs, and coverage for out-of-network services; HMOs are typically more expensive, but PPOs typically have better coverage

-At Texas Independent Insurance & Risk Management, we can assist with not only traditional health insurance plans, but Medicare and Medicare Supplements as well.
+At Texas Independent Insurance & Risk Management, we can assist with not only traditional health insurance plans, but Medicare as well – including various Advantage Plans, Supplement Plans and Prescription Drug Plans.